-This incredibly easy 8 ingredient Vegan Gluten-free Cornbread is cooked right in the skillet and is magically moist and delicious and all while being completely oil-free.
+This is the best Vegan Gluten-free Cornbread and is only 8 ingredients!
+It is cooked right in the skillet and is magically moist and delicious and all while being completely oil-free.

 VEGAN GLUTEN-FREE CORNBREAD

-Thanksgiving is on its way and one of the most beloved side dishes to serve is an awesome cornbread.
+One of the most beloved side dishes to serve is an awesome vegan cornbread.
 Not only is this cornbread vegan and gluten-free, it is also oil-free and low sugar!
 But I promise you there is nothing lacking in terms or taste or texture.
 It is absolutely the perfect texture and so delicious and moist!
 Additionally, it is refined sugar-free and all just 8 ingredients.

 VEGAN OIL-FREE CORNBREAD